omagarwal2002/Smart-Speech-Analysis-Minor1/README.md

 --> previous predictions : This folder contains the .csv files of predictions made by previos models on different datasets.

+--> Project Presentation.pptx : It is the ppt of our final presenatation of this project.

 --> SER_by_NOR.ipynb : This is the jupyter nodetbbok file in which our final MLP model is trained on our final custom dataset.

 --> SER_by_NOR.pkl : This is the our final trained MLP model file.